Chagas disease is an illness caused by tiny parasites and spread by insects. The disease is common in South and Central America.

 Blood banks in Central and South America screen donors for exposure to the parasite.
 The blood is discarded if the donor has the parasite.
 Most blood banks in the United States began screening for Chagas disease in 2007.

 Kirchhoff LV.
-Trypanosoma species (American trypanosomiasis, Chagas' disease): Biology of trypanosomes.
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 278.
+Trypanosoma species (American trypanosomiasis, Chagas' disease): biology of trypanosomes.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 276.

 Salvana EMT, Salata RA.
 American Trypanosomiasis (Chagas Disease; Trypanosoma cruzi).
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 313.